machinat/sociably/website/docs/line-platform.md

 });
 ```

-The users will be logged in with the LINE account in the webview.
+The users will be logged in with LINE account in the webview.
 Check the [webview document](https://machinat.com/docs/embedded-webview)
 to learn more.